frankc60/clrlg/README.md

 ### Using

-To use clrlg inside your project.
+To use **clrlg** inside your project app.

-In your code Require the installed module.
+In your code include the installed module.

 ```
 const clrlg = require("clrlg");
 ```

-Assign a variable to the constructor.
+Now assign a variable to the constructor.

 ```
 let c = new clrlg();
 ```

-Now output from anywhere in your code using he **lg** method.
+Now output to the terminal from anywhere in your code using he **lg** method.

 ```
 c.lg("default color output");